COHERENT Collaboration First to Observe Coherent Elastic Neutrino Scattering

 DukeToday interviewed COHERENT's Duke leaders Prof. Phil Barbeau, Prof. Kate Scholberg and TUNL's Grayson Rich.
 Read more details about their amazing discovery with quotes from the group in "World's Smallest Neutrino Detector Makes Massive Discovery."
-Gizmodo, Inverse, Sci News, Science, Science Daily, Science News as well as Las Cruces Sun-News have also picked up the story.
+The Chronicle, Gizmodo, Inverse, Sci News, Science, Science Daily, Science News as well as Las Cruces Sun-News have also picked up the story.

 Prof. Barbeau will present on the team's findings at the Duke Physics Colloquium's first fall 2017 event on August 30th at 3:30pm in Physics Building room 128.
 Please join us and hear about this fascinating news from the source.